NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 - Evaluate PFAS-free alternatives now.
 Use the phase-in period to test PFAS-free packaging with your actual food products.
 Grease resistance, moisture performance, and heat tolerance can vary between suppliers.
 Testing now avoids rushed decisions in late 2027.
 Our supplier directory lists verified PFAS-free packaging vendors.

 This guide is provided for informational purposes only and does not constitute legal advice.
 PFAS regulations are subject to change, and enforcement practices may vary.
-Given the potential for criminal liability under New Jersey's S 2560, manufacturers and distributors should consult a qualified attorney for advice specific to their business situation.
+Manufacturers and distributors operating in New Jersey should consult a qualified attorney for advice specific to their business situation.

 Check Your New Jersey Compliance

-Use our free compliance checker to see if your food packaging meets current PFAS regulations.
+Use our free regulation checker to see which PFAS food packaging rules may apply to your business.